 The Samsung Galaxy Z Fold 3 has been revealed to the world today at Samsung's Galaxy Unpacked event.
 While many will be comparing it to more recent phones, it's also worth examining what it keeps and changes from its predecessor, the Galaxy Z Fold 2.

 There have been some major exterior changes to the Z Fold 3's design, display and possibly its software.
 However some things, like the cameras, have not.
 While some details like an under-display camera and S Pen support are interesting, it doesn't seem as large a generational leap as the Galaxy Z Fold 2 was from the Samsung Galaxy Fold.

 - Samsung Galaxy Z Fold 3 release date, price, specs, screen size and news

 - Check out the best foldable phones

-Samsung Galaxy Z Fold 3 vs. Galaxy Z Fold 2 price
+Samsung Galaxy Z Fold 3 vs. Galaxy Z Fold 2 price and availability

 Samsung Galaxy Z Fold 3 vs. Galaxy Z Fold 2 design and display

 Both Z Folds look similar, but Samsung's been doing a lot of unseen tinkering to make the Z Fold 3 much tougher.
 It features IPX8 water resistance, something the Z Fold 2 doesn't offer, and the combination of an "Armor Aluminum" body, Gorilla Glass Victus outer screen and a new PET layer on the inner screen means the Z Fold 2 should be much more resistant to scratches and drops too.
 The Z Fold 3 is even a little slimmer and lighter than the Z Fold 2 as well.